-After all, at this point in our history, mindfulness and meditation was not mainstream, and the knowledge and science that we have today around the brain’s capacity to change, heal and grow – what we now know as neuroplasticity – was pretty much non-existent.
-He devoted his skills and experiments to the study of the mind, its connection to the body and eventually developed an internal “inner game” process to enhance awareness of the person involved as well as how the person interacted with their environment, which in this case was the tennis ball and tennis racquet.
+After all, at this point in our history, mindfulness and meditation was not mainstream, and the knowledge and science that we have today around the brain’s capacity to change, heal and grow, what we now know as neuroplasticity, was pretty much non-existent.
+He devoted his skills and experiments to the study of the mind, its connection to the body and eventually developed an internal ‘inner game’ process to enhance awareness of the person involved as well as how the person interacted with their environment, which in this case was the tennis ball and tennis racquet.

-This is where the NEW inner game comes in.
+This is where the *new* inner game comes in.

 Let’s say you have a deep belief that you can’t succeed in the business you are working on.
 Maybe you have reached some kind of an upper-limit problem and you can’t break through on a specific project, or article you are writing.

-Another example could be with your health goals – you know you want to lose those ten pounds or get out for walks daily because you know it makes you feel better, but something stops you dead in your tracks and you procrastinate.
+Another example could be with your health goals.
+You know you want to lose those ten pounds or get out for walks daily because you know it makes you feel better, but something stops you dead in your tracks and you procrastinate.

-Creating shifts in our mindset, meaning our self-talk statements that stem from our limiting and harmful beliefs, is usually addressed via inner game work that is cognitive.
-Meaning: it is highly thought-based.
+Creating shifts in our mindset, meaning our self-talk statements that stem from our limiting and harmful beliefs, is usually addressed via inner game work that is cognitive, meaning…it is highly thought-based.

 The inner game we see now in current business and entrepreneurial culture is dualistic at best but not integrated into the complex nature of the human system.
-At least, I have yet to see it.

-I stumbled across this idea of a new inner game because of interactions with many of my peers whom are business owners and entrepreneurs.
+I stumbled across this idea of a new inner game because of interactions with many of my peers who are business owners and entrepreneurs.
 It seems that many of their upper limit issues, and also certain areas of their lives that are less than ideal (health and relationships are two common examples), can be connected back in time to some adverse experience and/or a strong limiting pattern of beliefs that are not only locked in their psyche and thoughts but more so, in their body sensations, emotions and behaviours and of course how their nervous system sends signals to all of the above.